JBoss Community

 Installation Methods

-Automated Installer
+Installer

-Update Site / p2 Repository
+Online Update site / p2 Repository

 Choose to install some, or preferably all, of JBoss Tools from its update site, including automatically downloading required libraries.
-Simply add the update site URL to Eclipse's Install Manager ("p2"), and select the features you wish to install.
+Simply add the update site URL to Eclipse’s Install Manager ("p2"), and select the features you wish to install.
 While you may be able to download a zip of the update site for offline use, you must be connected to the internet to fetch any missing dependencies not included in the zip or already installed in your Eclipse.
-Click here for more details.

-Installation Types
+Installation types

 Depending on how close to the bleeding edge you like to be, there are several types of releases available.